vulnbe/nodemcu-dht-prometheus/README.md

 - WiFi
 - DHT

-You can use firmware from [NodeMCU build service](https://nodemcu-build.com/).
+You can use firmware from [NodeMCU build service](https://nodemcu-build.com/) or [build it yourself](https://nodemcu.readthedocs.io/en/latest/build/).